haozhg/oml/README.md

 ## Issues
 If there is any comment/suggestion, or if you find any bug, feel free to
-- create an issue [here](https://github.com/haozhg/osysid/issues), or
+- create an issue [here](https://github.com/haozhg/osysid/issues), and/or
-- fork this repo, and make changes, and create a pull request (merge from your fork to this repo)
+- fork this repo, make suggested changes, and create a pull request (merge from your fork to this repo).
+See [this](https://numpy.org/devdocs/dev/index.html#development-process-summary) as an example guidance for contribution and PRs.